You know, to show you how much I've been paying attention here, my top monitor has been stuck.

 And there is no limit to it.

-And anybody tries to limit you as a bigot, or is prejudiced, or is racist, or is homophobic, or is whatever else.
+And anybody tries to limit you as a bigot or is prejudiced or is racist or is homophobic or is whatever else.

 There is no morality.

-Because the left knows that if anybody's able to do that other than them, they're going to be on the wrong much more than they're going to be on the right side.
+Nobody gets to define what's right and wrong because the left knows that if anybody's able to do that other than them, they're going to be on the wrong much more than they're going to be on the right side.

 And they don't want that.